uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 ## Prepare your Repo

-1. Get the GitHub classroom link from eClass, create your assignment, and clone it.
+1. Get the GitHub classroom link from Canvas, create your assignment, and clone it.
 2. Create an appropriate `.gitignore` file, to prevent unwanted files being commited to your repository.

 Place this gitignore within the root of your project.
 You can combine [this one](https://github.com/github/gitignore/blob/main/Python.gitignore) and [this one](https://github.com/github/gitignore/blob/main/Node.gitignore) and [this one](https://github.com/django/django/blob/main/.gitignore) for your django+node project.
 Double check you're not staging any unwanted files before you commit.
 The `git status` command can help with that.